-Direct connection to the performa- nce of a regulated activity.
-Size and complexity of relevant but siness area(s) or function(s).
-The potential impact of a disruption, failure, or inadequate performance on the RPSO's or SSP's: Business continuity, operational resilience, and operational risk Ability to: comply with legal and regulatory requirements; conduct appropriate audits of the relevant function, service, or third party; and identify, monitor, and manage all risks.
-Obligations under the Code of Practice; and the protection of data and the potential impact of a confidentiality breach or failure to ensure data availability and integrity of the institution or payment institution and its clients, including but not limited to UK GDPR and the Data Protection Act 2018.
-Participants, members, counterparties or customers and the wider eco-system Early intervention, recovery and resolution planning and resolvability.
-The RPSO's or SSP's ability to scale up the outsourced service. or bring the outsourced service back in-house, including estimated costs, frame of an exit in stressed and non-stressed scenarios.
+- Direct connection to the performance of a regulated activity. - Size and complexity of relevant business area(s) or function(s). - The potential impact of a disruption, failure, or inadequate performance on the RPSO's or SSP's: - Business continuity, operational resilience, and operational risk.

+- Ability to: - comply with legal and regulatory requirements; - conduct appropriate audits of the relevant function, service, or third party; and - identify, monitor, and manage all risks. - Obligations under: - the code; and - the protection of data and the potential impact of a confidentiality breach or failure to ensure data availability and integrity of the institution or payment institution and its clients, including but not limited to UK GDPR and the Data Protection Act 2018. - Participants, members, counterparties or customers and the wider ecosystem. - Early intervention, recovery and resolution planning resolvability. - The RPSO's or SSP's ability to scale up the outsourced service. - Ability to substitute the third party or bring the outsourced service back in-house, including estimated costs, operational impact, risks and timeframe of an exit in stressed and nonstressed scenarios.